 What does “suna” mean in Japanese?

 Native speakers say “suna” to mean ‘sand’ in Japanese.
-Very simple.
-Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, video games, manga, anime, and the like.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
 In this blog post, however, I will explain this word in detail based on its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “suna” more clearly.
+My explanations would help Japanese learners understand “suna” more clearly.
 Then, let’s get started!

 Contents